 What are the necessary qualifications?

 In the UK, no formal qualifications are required to become a Chairperson.
 In fact, there are no universally accepted qualifications or skills needed.
-Often, having the desire to be a chairperson along with the desirable attributes is sufficient.
+Often, having the desire to be a chairperson, along with the requisite attributes, is sufficient.

-Within most UK organisations, it is good corporate governance practice that the board chair be an independent director.
+In most UK organisations, it is good corporate governance practice for the board chair to be an independent director.

 Where to begin, the pathway to a board chair role